DerGuru/The-Resonant/New Chapters/04 - Part4/P4-04_Graduation.md

 ﻿## Part 4 - We Are Family | Ch.
-04 - "To competence over power"
+04 - To competence over power

 Three months after her first lesson, Kira Chen stood in the center of the training space and demonstrated everything she'd learned.